Who we are and what this statement is about

 We store information about the users who register here, for example anyone who has access to edit content on the site, as long as they themselves want to have user access.
 All users can view, change and delete their personal information at any time, but they cannot change their username.
 Webmasters can also view and modify this information.

-If you have sent us information via a form, or have a customer relationship with us, we will store the information for as long as it is necessary to be able to provide services and / or fulfill an agreement with you.
+If you have sent us information via a form, or have a customer relationship with us, we will store the information for as long as it is necessary to be able to provide services and / or fulfil an agreement with you.
 This means that personal information about people who send us a request will in principle be deleted after a request has been processed, and personal information related to customers will in principle be deleted after the customer relationship has ended.
 Some personal information will still be able to be stored a little longer, in order to be able to see the history and thus be able to better help you on any later occasions.

 What rights you have over your information